I am still not a big app user. I am very careful and selective about what I install on my device. Less is definitely more for me.

 I’ve also added the Intune app to all my devices so they can be better managed.

 I use the Microsoft Next Lock Screen on my Android device.

 Some occasional ones I use include:

 The above are my used apps across my various mobile devices.
+My aim to try and keep the app standard across all the devices and as few as possible.
+I try and standardise as much as possible to use the Microsoft apps on all platforms.
 I certainly use a wide variety of apps on my devices by prefer the desktop versions if available simply because my finger are too fat and my patience too short to be productive for long stints on mobile devices.
 My kingdom, my kingdom for a full keyboard and screen I cry.